 The Big Hurt is open to participants age 15 and over.
 Big Hurt participants can race solo in Iron Division or as a relay team of 2 to 4 persons in the team Division.
-Awards will be given for overall top 3 men and women in the Iron Division, and top three overall teams.
-Each participant who registers before August 31, 2018, will receive a Big Hurt t-shirt.
+Top 3 male and female and top 3 teams in each team division will receive an award.
+Each participant who registers before August 31, 2019, will receive a Big Hurt t-shirt.

 Please, check out the registration page for Early Bird Pricing.